Education is at the heart of everything we do at the Barnes.

 The Barnes values ongoing learning and offers a broad and supportive training program that helps our staff meet everyday challenges of the workplace and grow professionally.
 Opportunities for staff include employee-led committees—Core Values, Employee Appreciation, Wellness, Safety, Sustainability, and Learning Culture—and the Barnes Pathways Program, which supports internal promotion, career advancement, and networking for our frontline staff.

-The Student Help Desk Technician will serve as the primary liaison between the IT department and students enrolled in virtual education classes at the Barnes.
+The Remote IT Help Desk Technician will serve as the primary liaison between the IT department and students enrolled in virtual education classes at the Barnes Foundation.
 The individual should have a mix of technical and customer service skills.
+The individual should be passionate about technology and helping people.
+The help desk technician will be responsible for managing support calls on the helpdesk phone line and tickets in the student helpdesk ticket queue, escalating system-wide issues to their supervisor.

 We offer summer internships in a variety of departments for undergraduate and graduate students.
 Our interns work with experts in their fields, gain valuable job experience, and engage in meaningful work.